How to Communicate With the Retail Employee

-As I have reiterated time and time again, the retail employee is servicing the customers and selling your products.
-This is what we want them to do and hired them to do!
-We did not hire them to sit in front of a computer and read emails all day.
-And, because of this it is often difficult to communicate with those employees.
+As I have repeatedly stated, the retail staff is in charge of serving consumers and selling your products.
+This is exactly what we want and hired them to do!
+We did not pay them to sit in front of a computer all day reading emails.
+As a result, communicating with those personnel is frequently tough.

 After having joined the retail industry from a company where everyone WAS reading emails all day, it was a real wake up call.
 I remember trying to figure out how the heck I would communicate new policies and processes to the masses.
 Group emails are just sooo easy to write up and push send!
 Within a few weeks of starting with the company I made a huge mistake by changing a company policy and emailing all of the managers about the changes that would be affecting them in the future.
 This turned into a huge uproar!
 Not only was I only able to reach a few of the managers by email but I neglected to think about how they were accustomed to receiving this sort of communication.
 Mind you this is a company of maybe 300 employees at that time and probably only 35 people had company email addresses.
 PS – This was only 3 years ago!
 This situation taught me I have to figure out ways to communicate with the employees and managers in a retail environment.